joe-speedboat/workshop.container/20 Container Orchestration.md

 # Application Orchestration Technologies

-## The Virtual Machine vs Containers problem
+## The Virtual Machine vs/and Containers problem
 Even if the deployment of an VM got automated this days, lot of manual work is needed to configure complex applications.
 This makes it difficult to document, update, migrate your applications.